Bob the Drag Queen: RuPaul's Drag Race Season 8

 On February 1, 2016, Bob the Drag Queen was revealed as a cast member on the eighth season of RuPaul's Drag Race.
 On the show, he was noted for his focus on comedy.
 During the show, he won three challenges, including the recurring "Snatch Game" (where he portrayed Crazy Eyes, as played by Uzo Aduba, and Carol Channing).
 On the season's eighth episode, Bob "lipsynced for her life" against her rival Derrick Barry and won.
 On May 16, 2016, Bob was crowned the winner of the season and received a cash prize of $100,000.
+He was crowned America’s Next Drag Superstar.

 In June 2019, a panel of judges from New York magazine placed Bob eighth on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

-2020–2022: We're Here
+Television and film

+Following his victory on RuPaul's Drag Race in 2016, Caldwell expanded his career into acting and television.
+Later that year, he appeared in the comedy-drama series High Maintenance.
+Over the next three years, he also appeared in the 2019 Netflix miniseries Tales of the City and the sketch comedy series A Black Lady Sketch Show.

-In 2020, he began co-hosting We're Here on HBO alongside fellow Drag Race contestants Eureka O'Hara and Shangela.
-In the series, the trio of drag queens travel across the United States to recruit small-town residents to participate in one-night-only drag shows.
-After premiering on April 23, 2020, the series was renewed for a second season, which premiered on October 11, 2021.
-In December 2021, the series was renewed for a third season.
-The series has received acclaim from critics.
+In 2020, Caldwell joined fellow RuPaul's Drag Race contestants Eureka O'Hara and Shangela as a co-host of the HBO reality series We're Here.
+In the series, the trio travel to small communities across the United States, recruiting local residents to participate in one-night-only drag shows while exploring LGBTQ issues and community acceptance.
+We're Here premiered on April 23, 2020.
+The series was subsequently renewed for second and third seasons.

+Five years later, in 2025, Caldwell competed on the third season of the American reality competition series The Traitors, where he was eliminated as one of the traitors.
+Beginning with the fourth season, he and fellow contestant Rob Mariano became co-hosts of The Traitors Official Podcast, providing weekly recaps of the series.